hmchen47/DataScience/ML/MLNN-Hinton/07-RNN.md

     + seeming much more natural than trying to predict one pixel in an image from other pixels, or one patch of an image from the rest of the image
     + temporal sequences: a natural order for the predictions
   + predicting the next terms in a sequence blurs the distinction between supervised and unsupervised learning
-    + using methods designed for supervised learning but not require a separate teaching signal
+    + using methods designed for supervised learning but not require a separate teaching signal (sounds like unsupervised)

 + Memoryless models for sequences
   + autoregressive models: predict the next term in a sequence from a fixed number of previous terms using "delay taps"